tim-gameplan/geo-graph/epsg3857_pipeline/docs/hexagon_obstacle_boundary_pipeline.md

 - **obstacle_boundary_edges**: Contains edges connecting adjacent boundary nodes
 - **obstacle_boundary_connection_edges**: Contains edges connecting terrain grid points to boundary nodes

+The pipeline now uses the Line-to-Point Connection Strategy, which connects terrain nodes to the closest point on water obstacle boundaries rather than to pre-existing boundary nodes.
+This approach creates more direct and natural connections, improving navigation around water obstacles.
+See [Line-to-Point Connection Strategy](./line_to_point_connection_strategy.md) for more details.

 ### Unified Graph

 The unified graph combines all edge tables: